Verification and Proofreading

 Why are there unverified translations in my locale file?

-We believe it is more important to release/deploy a translation that is not perfect over not releasing a translation at all (and thus displaying a translations your user cannot understand or - even worse - a placeholder).
+We believe it is more important to release/deploy a translation that is not perfect over not releasing a translation at all (and thus displaying a translation your user cannot understand or - even worse - a placeholder).

 That is why we do not exclude unverified translations when you download a locale file from PhraseApp.
 Instead we recommend to embrace a continuous localization approach and improve existing (especially unverfied) translations on a regular basis without delaying a release of your product.